Two smiling business owners standing behind counter in coffee shop.

 Our office is dedicated to creating an accessible and inclusive economy that works for everyone in Seattle by ensuring all communities have access to economic opportunities.
 If you need help, translation, disability accommodations, or materials in a different format, contact our office at (206) 684-8090 or at OED@seattle.gov

-The Storefront Repair Fund helps with the reimbursement of damages from vandalism or other property damage.
-Learn more about the Storefront Repair Fund.
+The Storefront Repair Fund helps with the reimbursement of repairs due to damage from vandalism or other property damage.
+Learn more about the Storefront Repair Fund

-The Storefront Security Fund helps with the reimbursement preventative security measures.
+The Storefront Security Fund helps with the reimbursement of preventative security measures.

 Funding can only be used for purchases related to preventive security measures made after a CPTED security assessment is completed.
 Possible eligible purchases include temporary window or door board up, window repair or replacement, door repair or replacement, gate repair or replacement, doors, locks, signs, security window film, and shatterproof glass.
 The Storefront Security funding does not cover graffiti removal, purchase of security cameras, reimbursement for security personnel, or loss of stolen goods.